cszach/linux-cli-guide/book/chapter00.md

 Most computer users make use of **graphical user interfaces** (abbreviated **_GUI_** or **_GUIs_** for plural) to control their machines.
 That is, they control their computers by clicking/sliding icons, buttons, sliders, etc. with mouse pointers.
-Of course, they do use the keyboard, but not all of the time.
+Of course, they do use keyboards, but not all of the time.
+The screenshot below shows a graphical user interface that came with Fedora Core 2
-The screenshot below shows a graphical user interface that came with Fedora Core 2 - an old release of the Fedora operating system that was first released in 2004.
+- an old release of the Fedora operating system that was first released in 2004.

 ![Screenshot of Fedora Core 2
 with a graphical user interface](../img/ch00/fedo_core_2-screenshot.png)
 **Figure 0.1** A screenshot of Fedora Core 2.
-The presence of graphical icons and a mouse pointer tells us that this is indeed a GUI.
+This is a GUI because there are graphical icons and a graphical mouse pointer.

 In a graphical user interface, the visual design (i.e. UI/UX design) takes a very important role in the user's interpretation and experience.
 One example of